fronchetti/fronchetti/README.md

 # Hello!

 My name is Felipe Fronchetti, I am a Ph.D.
 Student in Computer Science, and this is my GitHub profile!
 In my account you will find tools and replication packages for the papers I've published over the past few years.
-Each repository is usually named with the initials of a conference and a year of publication, such that it is easy for other researchers to browse my work.
+Each of my repositories is usually named with the initials of a conference and a year of publication, so that it's easy for other researchers to explore my work.

 Althought I like to keep my research activities on my own profile, I'm always working on projects that are hosted on the <a href="https://github.com/vcuse">VCU Software Engineering</a> organization.
 Feel free to check them out!